skoro/Rio/README.md

 you can get from https://indy.fulgan.com/SSL/ or from "install/windows" directory.
 Put these DLLs along compiled exe binary.

-Setup distributions already has these OpenSSL DLLs.
+Setup distributions already have these OpenSSL DLLs.